wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_shh_uninstallFilter.md

 ---
-title: fuse:shh_uninstallFilter \[POST\] {disallowed}
+title: fuse:shh_uninstallFilter  {disallowed} - Fuse Network
-description: Uninstalls a filter with given id.
-Should always be called when watch isno longer needed.Additonally Filters timeout when they aren’t requested withshh_getFilterChanges for a period of time.
+description: Example code for the fuse:shh_uninstallFilter  {disallowed} json-rpc method. Сomplete guide on how to use fuse:shh_uninstallFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters